Sunday 28th January 2018

 Meadow for her constant belief in her abilities.
 On a daily basis she gives her all and tries to engage in every 'new' idea or concept that is being taught to her.
 Often, as in the 'Year 6 - Law 9' writing putting her class before her own wants and wishes.
 This was an integral part of the lesson being taught and for Meadow to grasp the 'theme' so clearly indicates a mind willing to think in context - a very important part of Year 6's learni

 Regan on the other hand ' caught a pen'.
 Sounds easy.
 I know; but, by catching the pen he had to come to board and solve a 5 digit plus 6 digit addition sum involving 3 decimal places.
 He duly came to the board, in front of the whole class and answered the question - correctly, whilst explaining to the class the mathematical process he was using.
 This was a massive step in Regan's confidence in Year 6, he now just has to build upon it.

 For your eyes this week we have:

 Mollie was chosen by her classmates for her increasing confidence in her Maths.
-She is beginning to grasp and understand the concepts needed to make progress in Year 6 and show that she has the capabilities to listen and learn.
+She is beginning to grasp and understand the concepts needed to make progress in Year 6 and show that she has the capabilities to listen and learn

-Finlay was chosen, actually by - me.
 The class was finding it difficult to pick any individual boy, as they all have had a good week.
 I chose Finlay because of his calm and collected demeanor.
 Whatever 'new' concept, however hard, that Finlay is confronted with he just takes it in his stride and gives of his all.
 As a teacher I can ask no more.